alphagov/email-alert-frontend/README.md

 This allows the user to list, modify and delete their subscriptions [[login](https://www.gov.uk/email/manage/authenticate)].
 It uses a similar, but separate email/token process to authenticate a user, establishing a session for them to make their changes.

-### Testing

-Some pages are only accessible from a link sent in an email.
-The documentation on [receiving emails from Email Alert API in Integration and Staging](https://docs.publishing.service.gov.uk/manual/receiving-emails-from-email-alert-api-in-integration-and-staging.html) will show how to send emails so these pages can be viewed.

 ## Nomenclature

 ### Tags and links